kubernetes-retired/external-storage/docs/deployment.md

 #### A note on deciding how to run

 * If you want to back your nfs-provisioner's `PersistentVolumes` with persistent storage, you can mount something at the `/export` directory, where each PV will have its own unique folder containing its data.
-In this case you should run it as a deployment with a service so that the PVs are more likely to stay usable/mountable for longer than the lifetime of a single nfs-provisioner pod.
-A nfs-provisioner pod can use a service's cluster IP as the NFS server IP to put on its `PersistentVolumes`, instead of its own unstable pod IP, if the name of a service targeting it is passed in via the `MY_SERVICE_NAME` environment variable.
-Because nfs-provisioner uses an NFS Ganesha configuration file at `/export/vfs.conf`, if one pod dies and the deployment starts another, the new pod which has the same persistent storage mounted at `/export` will reuse the config file and directories will be re-exported to the same cluster IP.
+In this case you should run a deployment targeted by a service, so that the PVs are more likely to stay usable/mountable for longer than the lifetime of a single nfs-provisioner pod.
+The deployment's nfs-provisioner pod will use the service's cluster IP as the NFS server IP to put on its `PersistentVolumes`, instead of its own unstable pod IP, provided the name of the service is passed in via the `MY_SERVICE_NAME` environment variable.
+And if the pod dies, the deployment will start another, which will re-export the folders in `/export` to that same cluster IP.

-* Otherwise, if you don't care to back your nfs-provisioner's `PersistentVolumes` with persistent storage, there is no reason to use a service and you can just run it as a pod.
+* Otherwise, if you don't care to back your nfs-provisioner's `PersistentVolumes` with persistent storage, there is no reason to use a service and you can just run a pod.
 Since in this case the pod is backing PVs with a Docker container layer, the PVs will only be useful for as long as the pod is running anyway.

 #### A note on running in OpenShift